Grieshop Atmosphere and Environment Lab [GAEL]

 I am interested in conducting research in both domestic and international settings - the latter is where the impacts of environmental pollution are often most drastically felt.
 For example, the header photo shows the skyline of Delhi, India, where air pollution levels are typically far higher than are ever experienced in the US.
 To see this in another way, check out this map of global fine particulate matter (PM2.5), showing levels all over the world that are well above those allowed by standards in the US.
 The photo above also gives you a sense of the air that people in Delhi breathe daily...
 My group is doing work to help clear skies all over the world.

 I am also the Faculty Advisor for the NC State Chapter for Engineers Without Borders (EWB-NCSU), find out more about the chapter here!

-The Energy Poverty PIRE in Southern Africa is actively recruiting students.
-GAEL will have a key role in this interdisciplinary, international program evaluating the effectiveness of energy interventions in providing energy services and environmental benefits in Malawi, Zambia and Zimbabwe!
+The Energy Poverty PIRE in Southern Africa project is underway!
+GAEL has a key role in this interdisciplinary, international program evaluating the effectiveness of energy interventions in providing energy services and environmental benefits in Malawi, Zambia and Zimbabwe!

 Find more information here: EPPSA Link

 A NCSU blog entry Andy wrote about the work.